connectrpc/connectrpc.com/docs/node/interceptors.md

   .listen(8080);
 ```

 You can think of interceptors like a layered onion.
 A request received by a server goes through the outermost layer first.
 Each call to `next()` traverses to the next layer.
 In the center, the request is handled by user provided implementation.
 The response then comes back through all layers and is returned to the client.
-In the array of interceptors passed adapter/router, the interceptor at the end of the array is applied first.
+In the array of interceptors passed to the adapter/router, the interceptor at the end of the array is the first applied to the response.

 To intercept responses, we simply look at the return value of `next()`: